pilotmoon/popclipweb/site/dev/index.md

 you get from elsewhere.

 PopClip extension packages published in the [directory](/extensions/) are digitally signed.
-PopClip will install them directly without showing any warning to the user.
-If you create your own extension, it will not be signed.
-PopClip will display a warning dialog when you try to install it:
+PopClip will install signed extensions without showing any warning to the user.

+If you create your own extension, it will be unsigned.
+If an unsigned extension contains Shell Script actions or AppleScript actions, or has the `network` entitlement, PopClip will display a warning dialog when you try to install it:

 ![Example unsigned warning.](../guide/media/shot-unsigned-warning.png#pref "Unsigned extension warning.")